In rare cases, your website may stop working after importing a wpress file. Please see the list of possible causes and solutions below.

-- Rename the plugin that you suspect might be breaking your website.
-I usually append a “disabled” word to the folder name.
-Here is an example, the plugin name is “wp-gallery”.
-I will rename it to “wp-gallery-disabled”.
+- Rename the plugin that you suspect is causing problems with your website.
+I usually add the word “disabled” to the folder name.
+Here’s an example: the plugin is called “wp-gallery.”
+I will rename it “wp-gallery-disabled.”

-- Your PHP version is different between export and imported sites – most plugins/themes have been tested with a particular PHP version in mind.
-Make sure to use the same PHP version between the two sites or you might run into issues.
-If your website displays a blank page or 500 error, you can edit the wp-config.php and enable WP_DEBUG.
-Here is a guide how to do it: https://codex.wordpress.org/Debugging_in_WordPress.
-Once you enable WP_DEBUG, refresh the website and see if you get an error message.
-In most cases, a fatal error will be displayed.
-Note the location of the file that is triggering this error.
-You can attempt to fix it yourself if you know what you are doing or contact the plugin/theme author to help you with it.
+- Your PHP version differs between export and imported sites – most plugins/themes were tested with a specific PHP version in mind.
+If you don’t use the same PHP version on both sites, you might run into problems.
+If your website displays a blank page or a 500 error, you can enable WP DEBUG in wp-config.php.
+Here’s a step-by-step guide on how to do it: https://codex.wordpress.org/Debugging_in_WordPress.
+Refresh the website after enabling WP DEBUG to see if an error message appears.
+In the majority of cases, a fatal error will display.
+Take note of the file’s location that is causing this error.
+You can try to fix it yourself if you know what you’re doing, or you can contact the plugin/theme author for assistance.

-- If you are getting a PHP file downloaded instead of being able to access your file it is because a theme or plugin is writing additional lines to your .htaccess file.
-You can delete the .htaccess file and gain access to your website.
+- If you get a PHP file instead of being able to access your file, it’s because a theme or plugin is adding extra lines to your.htaccess file.
+You can regain access to your website by deleting the.htaccess file.

-- If you are still unable to determine the cause of the problem, our support team will come to the rescue.
+- If you are still unable to identify the source of the problem, our support team will come to the rescue.
 You can reach us at firstname.lastname@example.org.